Arleigh Burke: Legacy

-An elementary school was named in his honor in Boulder; it was closed in 1982.
+An elementary school was named in his honor in Boulder, Colorado; it was closed in 1982.
 Thunderbird Park, also in Boulder, was renamed Admiral Arleigh A. Burke Memorial Park in 1997.
 In October 2001, a dedication of the memorial was held, featuring a 12-foot, 26,000-pound anchor from a World War II destroyer, a memorial wall containing a bronze relief sculpture of the admiral and a plaque with his biography.

 The Navy annually awards the Arleigh Burke Fleet Trophy to "the ship or aircraft squadron from each coast selected for having achieved the greatest improvement in battle efficiency during the calendar year, based upon the Battle Efficiency Competition."
 Winning the Battle "E" is not a prerequisite.

 The United States Postal Service issued a commemorative stamp pane on February 4, 2010, honoring distinguished sailors.
 In addition to Burke, the other persons on the stamp pane were Admiral William S. Sims, Lieutenant Commander John McCloy, and Officer's Cook Third Class Doris Miller.